angular/angular/aio/content/guide/ngmodule-faq.md

 ### The eagerly loaded scenario
 When an eagerly loaded module provides a service, for example a `UserService`, that service is available application-wide.
-If the root module provides `UserService` and imports another module that provides the same `UserService`, Angular registers one of them in the root app injector (see [What if I import the same module twice?](guide/ngmodule-faq#q-reimport)).
+If the root module provides `UserService` and imports another module that provides the same `UserService`, Angular registers one of them in the root application injector (see [What if I import the same module twice?](guide/ngmodule-faq#q-reimport)).

-Then, when some component injects `UserService`, Angular finds it in the app root injector, and delivers the app-wide singleton service.
+Then, when some component injects `UserService`, Angular finds it in the application root injector, and delivers the app-wide singleton service.
 No problem.

 ### The lazy loaded scenario